molendolab/molendolab.github.io/index.md

 </p>

 ## What's new from molendolab
-Our clinical study on the expression of GPER in breast tumors, and its association with ERalpha has been archived in BioRxiv.
-In this study we also show estrogen modulation of GPER in vivo and breast cancer cell lines.
-The preprint can be accessed through this [link.](https://www.biorxiv.org/content/10.1101/2022.06.14.496079v1.abstract)
+A paper announcing the submission of next generation sequencing data on the effects of enterolactone on MCF-7 breast cancer cells is out.
+The paper can be accessed through this [link.](https://www.sciencedirect.com/science/article/pii/S2352340923002172)

 ## Recent achievements
 **Karanjin** has partial estrogen like effects.
 This was a transcriptomics study that recently go published in Gene.
 The paper highlights the enrichment of G2/M checkpoint and estrogen-response-early genes in karanjin modulated gene repertoire in MCF-7 breast cancer cells.
 Here is the [link](https://www.sciencedirect.com/science/article/pii/S0378111922003262) to the paper on the journal site.